ubersejanus/celebrant-website/_services/standard-ceremony.md

 weight: 2
 ---

-Working from my templates, these ceremonies have space for your voice.
+Working from my templates, these ceremonies have space for your voice
 <!--more-->

 Business advisory involves reporting on performance as well as advising on strategic plans, risk assessment, and succession plans.